Saiichi Sugiyama Band creates music that moves people.

 They are keepers of the flame that once burnt bright in the halcyon days of music when all you needed was love.

-The current lineup of the group is Saiichi Sugiyama (guitar/vocals/composer), Mune Sugiyama (drums), Ben Reed (bass guitar), Monica George (lead vocals) and Sam Grimley (keyboards).
+The current lineup of the group is Saiichi Sugiyama (guitar/lead vocals), Mune Sugiyama (drums/MD), Ben Reed (bass guitar), Monica George (lead vocals) and Sam Grimley (keyboards/guitar/backing vocals).

 Saiichi’s Les Paul tone captures the passion and flair of British Blues groups such as Blues Breakers, Cream and Free.
 His songwriting, which earned him collaborations wtih Andy Fraser, the bassist and composer of Free, and Pete Brown, the Cream lyricist, is an epitomy of cross pollination of pre-1976 music.
 His songs evoke the hits of 60s and 70s when rock music led the world, blues guitar was in the pop chart and all you needed was love.

 Giving a perfect foil to his father’s music is the production of Mune Sugiyama, a polymath of a painter, film maker, physicist, music producer, arranger and drummer, playing the role of the Creative Director of the band.
 It is at times not easy for Mune to work with his own father, but it is his belief in Saiichi’s songs that compels him to give the music his vision.